Benjamaker/CV/README.md

 #### Junior Full Stack Web Developer

-Current student at the infamous MAKERS Academy.
+Graduated in May 2020 from the infamous MAKERS Academy.

 ## Profile